Family-Based Green Card

 Canadian citizens with relatives who are U.S. citizens may be able to obtain a green card if certain and specific relationships exist.
 Different categories of relatives dictate whether, and how soon, you can get a green card.

 One category is known as "immediate relatives," which includes: 1) spouses of U.S. citizens; 2) parents of U.S. citizens who are over 21; and 3) children of U.S. citizens who are under 21.
-Any Canadian citizen who falls under one of these categories are immediately eligible for a green card without having to wait for a visa to become available.
+Any Canadian citizen who falls under one of these categories are immediately eligible for a green card without having to wait for an immigrant visa to become available based on a priority date.
 Assuming that the application process goes smoothly, a Canadian citizen can anticipate receiving a green card within one year of filing the application.

 Family preference categories